-The usable area on a tablet on which drawing is possible is called active drawing area.
+The usable area on a tablet on which drawing is possible is called the active drawing area.

-Shortcut button are the customizable buttons on the surface of the drawing tablet which can be reprogrammed for doing specific task.
+A shortcut button is the customizable buttons on the surface of the drawing tablet which can be reprogrammed for doing a specific task.

-Ideally there can be 4 to 12 buttons on a tablet and it totally depends upon you, what you want and how much you will use them.
+Ideally, there can be 4 to 12 buttons on a tablet and it depends on you, what you want and how much you will use them.

-Some artist prefer to use keyboard shortcut buttons instead of the buttons on tablet.
+Some artist prefers to use keyboard shortcut buttons instead of the buttons on the tablet.

-Some tablets also have additional touch enabled rings which enables better scrolling zoom and rotation.
+Some tablets also have an additional touch-enabled ring which enable better scrolling zoom and rotation.

 Which Stylus is Better?